The uniform general signed rank test and its design sensitivity: Design sensitivity of the uniform test

 The $\pi(x)$ functions in the bottom panel, computed under a rare effects model, tells a different story.
-Here, a uniform WSRT benefits from narrowing attention to a subset of pairs with large absolute differences regardless of the alternative distribution, although gains are still more modest for the Cauchy alternative than for the others.
-This confirms the intuitive fact that, when effects are large and rare, a test which restricts attention accordingly yields lower sensitivity to hidden bias.
+Here, a uniform Wilcoxon signed rank test benefits from narrowing attention to a subset of pairs with large absolute differences regardless of the alternative distribution, although gains are still more modest for the Cauchy alternative than for the others.
+This confirms that, when effects are large and rare, a test which restricts attention accordingly will retain high power under more adversarial conditions and achieve a larger design sensitivity than a less-focused test.

 \Cref{fig:pi_plot} makes it clear that the best choice of $x$ depends on the alternative distribution $G$ and the score function in a complicated manner.
 The advantage of our uniform test is that it can adapt to the alternative at hand without prior knowledge, achieving performance equivalent to the oracle choice of $x$ in terms of design sensitivity.
 It it also notable that all four score functions exhibit identical behavior near $x = 0$.
 The following result makes this observation precise whenever $G$ is continuous with infinite support.
-We show that the limiting behavior of $\pi(x)$ as $x \downarrow 0$ is often determined by the tails of $G$ alone, not by the score function $\varphi$, and this may be used to lower bound the design sensitivity over a broad class of score functions.
+We show that the limiting behavior of $\pi(x)$ as $x \downarrow 0$ is often determined by the tails of $G$ alone, not by the score function $\varphi$, and this may be used to bound the design sensitivity from below over a broad class of score functions.